 Distractibility is a daily experience we all share with our family, friends, patients, or colleagues.
-What's more, when attempts are made to capture this phenomena with questionnaires, a high degree of heritability is discovered.
-This has led to the hypothesis that the phenomena is brain based.
+What's more, when attempts are made to capture this phenomenon with questionnaires, a high degree of heritability is discovered.
+This has led to the hypothesis that the phenomenon is brain-based.
 Now come the researchers Kanai, Dong, Bahrami, and Rees who studied this exact problem and published in the May 5, 2010 issue of The Journal of Neuroscience.

-Ability to maintain attention in the presence of distractors can be measured by a variety of tools among which is the Cognitive Failures Questionnaire (CFQ) whose reliability and validity is established.
-The test demonstrated that distraction is highly heritable in a study of >3000 Dutch adolescent adolescent monozygotic and dizygotic pairs where CFQ scores mediated by genetic factors was >50% and that therefore CFQ scores were mediated by brain differences and therefore by brain structure in >50% of cases.
+Ability to maintain attention in the presence of distractors can be measured by a variety of tools, among which is the Cognitive Failures Questionnaire (CFQ), whose reliability and validity is established.
+The test demonstrated that distraction is highly heritable in a study of >3000 Dutch adolescent monozygotic and dizygotic pairs, where CFQ scores mediated by genetic factors was >50% and that therefore CFQ scores were mediated by brain differences and therefore by brain structure in >50% of cases.

 Mother nature continues to be a formidable adversary!!